• -176 Days

 A recent study by Deloitte (Technology, Media, and Telecommunications Predictions 2020, page 118/131), one of the largest consulting firms in the world, has highlighted the important role that bicycles will play in the coming years in easing traffic congestion and improving urban air quality and public health, especially in cities as they become more heavily populated.

-We have designed two circuits so that all levels of riders can experience the exhilaration of pedaling through the streets of Buenos Aires City: Gran Fondo Argentina (90Km.) and Medio Fondo (45Km.).
+We have designed two circuits so that all levels of riders can experience the exhilaration of pedaling through the streets of Buenos Aires City: Long Distance (120Km.) and Short Distance (55Km.).

 The level of experience required for this race depends on the goal you want to achieve.
 There are people who participate in the competition for fun or to pedal along a street circuit closed to the traffic.
 And there are also riders who are competing to win.